ericketts/RNNRestartCrashRepro/README.md

-# RNNResetartCrashRepro
+# RNNRestartCrashRepro

-This repo is a minimal reproduction of the crash caused when using wix/react-native-navigation on Android with any lib that calls `ReactInstanceManager.recreateReactContextInBackground()` (which here is the avishayil/react-native-restart lib, but could just as easily be Microsoft/react-native-code-push).
+This repo is a minimal reproduction of the crash caused when using [wix/react-native-navigation](https://github.com/wix/react-native-navigation) on Android with any lib that calls `ReactInstanceManager.recreateReactContextInBackground()` (which here is the [avishayil/react-native-restart](https://github.com/avishayil/react-native-restart) lib, but could just as easily be the [Microsoft/react-native-code-push](https://github.com/Microsoft/react-native-code-push) lib from which it was extracted).

 I go into a bit of detail about why I believe this is happening at [this ticket comment](https://github.com/wix/react-native-navigation/issues/2331#issuecomment-395143392).